Samuel Eells: Founding of Alpha Delta Phi

+Eels was named valedictorian of his class at Hamilton, but due to an outbreak of cholera, was unable to give a public speech.

-Subsequent career and philosophy
+Legal career

 After graduating from Hamilton, Eells moved to Ohio, where his father had already gone in the intervening years.
 On the way, he had a nearly fatal bout with cholera, but surprised nearly everyone by surviving and recovering.

 Once in Ohio, he supported himself by teaching at a small school that he founded himself.
+He also founded chapters of Alpha Delta Phi at Miami University in October 1833 and Case Western Reserve University in July 1841.
+He also attended conventions of the Alpha Delta Phi in 1839 in New Haven, Connecticut and New York City in 1841.

-He studied law on his own, passed the Ohio bar exam, and began practicing on his own in Cincinnati.
-He prided himself on taking pro bono cases for poor or unpopular clients, and built enough of a reputation for himself that he was taken on as a partner by Salmon P. Chase; Chase was a famous lawyer and jurist who would go on to become a leading abolitionist and a justice of the Supreme Court.
+He read law on his own in Springfield, passed the Ohio bar exam, and in February 1835, began practicing on his own in Cincinnati.
+He prided himself on taking pro bono cases for poor or unpopular clients, and built enough of a reputation for himself that he was taken on as a partner by Salmon P. Chase; Chase would go on to become a leading abolitionist and Chief Justice of the Supreme Court.

+In March 1837, Chase and Eells filed a writ of habeas corpus on behaf of Matilda, a 20-year-old woman whose father, Missouri planter Larkin Lawrence, claimed to own her as his slave.

+Philosophy

-Meanwhile, Eells was delivering noteworthy speeches and orations, especially to meetings of religious and philanthropic organizations, many of which were subsequently reprinted and preserved.
+Eells delivered speeches, especially to meetings of religious and philanthropic organizations, some of which were subsequently reprinted and preserved.

 His speeches and essays were fervently religious and showed a progressive, optimistic philosophy.
 He spoke on the value of liberal education, including the study of art and the Classics, on history, and occasionally on controversial social topics.
-Several of these writings and speeches can be found in the "Memorial of Samuel Eells," collected by his nephew James Eells in 1873 (Cleveland, Oh., Cobb, Andrews & co., 1873).
+Several of these writings and speeches can be found in the "Memorial of Samuel Eells," collected by his nephew James Eells in 1873.
+The three most notable speeches are as follows:

+Miami University of Ohio chapter of Alpha Delta Phi, 1836

+He gave his first published speech before the Miami University of Ohio chapter of Alpha Delta Phi in September 1836.

+College of Teachers in Cincinnati, 1838

+This speech was given to the College of Teachers in Cincinnati in October 1838.